DIPlib/diplib/src/documentation/image.md

 The `dip::Image::Flatten` method converts the image to 1D (though if the image does not have contiguous data, it will have to be copied to form a 1D image).
 `dip::Image::FlattenAsMuchAsPossible` does the same thing, but never copies.
-If there data is not contiguous, the image will not be 1D, though it will likely have fewer dimensions than before the method call.
+If the data is not contiguous, the image will not be 1D, though it will hopefully have fewer dimensions than before the method call.

 A group of methods manipulate the image's tensor shape: